 Called the "peculiar institution" by one scholar, the death penalty is a central part of social, economic and cultural history in Texas.
 Yet, the experiences and voices of those most directly affected are rarely included in accounts or sought out by those researching, debating or developing policy.

-Using oral history, digital storytelling, and other democratic and participatory methods, Texas After Violence Project aims to build a people's history of the death penalty.
+Texas After Violence Project explores the death penalty using oral history and digital storytelling.
 Learn more about our name, our process and our methods and the oral histories that are at the core of our work.